lincolntracy/lincoln_mainroad_ver2/content/posts/no-brownlow-substitutions.md

 Drew Petrie kicked seven goals from 13 disposals before being subbed off in North Melbourne’s 53-point win over Carlton, which is impressive.
 But Ben Howlett earned three votes for his 19-disposal, 12-tackle, and seven-clearance effort after starting as the sub in Essendon’s 12-point loss to Sydney.

 I’m curious to see if these exclusive clubs welcome any new members on Monday September 25.
+While the likelihood of this is pretty slim, I'm going to take some wild guesses and say **Joel Amartey** and **Dayne Zorko** could join the list of players who have polled Brownlow votes despite being subbed off for their efforts in Round 2.
+Amartey had 11 disposals (ten kicks), nine marks, and four goals (in 50% TOG) in Sydney's 84-point win over Hawthorn, while Zorko had 22 disposals (16 kicks), four tackles, two goals, and two clearances (from 54% TOG) in the Lions' 11-point win over Melbourne.

+On the other side of things, **Jack Ross** has a chance of joining the "Brownlow votes after being subbed on" club for his 20 disposal (14 kicks), six mark, two goal, and two tackle effort in [R17](https://afltables.com/afl/stats/games/2023/141620230706.html) (76% TOG).

 ---